-According to McMillan, however, reports based upon grocery channel sales are deceptive: "The consumer really hasn't [our italics] been consuming more wine."
+According to McMillan, however, reports based on grocery channel sales are deceptive: "The consumer really hasn't [our italics] been consuming more wine."
 The wine industry still needs to focus on broader issues in order to "recover the growth rates from past years that allowed everyone to prosper."

-Nonetheless, there is a general expectation that 2021 will evolve differently as vaccinations are distributed and chances of an immunized population increase.
-Warns McMillan: "The post-COVID world won't be the same one we left in early 2020. there will be many permanent changes we will need to consider, such as the shift to working from home, the increasing relocation of consumers to the suburbs and the acceleration of consumer online sales, which will take sales away from other channels.
+Nonetheless, there is a general expectation that 2021 will evolve differently as vaccinations are distributed and the chances of an immunized population increase.
+Warns McMillan: "The post-COVID world won't be the same one we left in early 2020. there will be many permanent changes we will need to consider, such as the shift to working from home, the increasing relocation of consumers to the suburbs, and the acceleration of consumer online sales, which will take sales away from other channels.
 Even the best-run wineries of 2019 won't find the same level of success in 2021 unless they evolved in 2020 and continue to do so in 2021.